FastNav1/FastNav/README.md

 The training pipeline of **FastNav** consists of two stages.

-1. We first train a teacher navigation model based on a full diffusion policy to learn robust trajectory prediction from visual observations.
+1. We first train a teacher navigation model based on a full diffusion policy to learn robust trajectory generation from visual observations.
       ```bash
       python train_teacher.py --config config/fastnav_teacher.yaml